What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 LDAC

-Like Samsung, Sony has decided to plough its own furrow to create its own Bluetooth codec.
-LDAC handles hi-res audio up to 32-bit/96kHz over Bluetooth at up to 990kbps – pretty good on paper compared with all others but aptX Lossless.
-According to Sony, LDAC allows approximately three times more data to be streamed over Bluetooth because of the use of more efficient coding and "optimised packetization" of the data.
+Like Samsung, Sony has decided to plough a furrow to create its own Bluetooth codec.
+LDAC handles hi-res audio up to 32-bit/96kHz over Bluetooth at up to 990kbps – pretty good on paper compared with all others save for aptX Lossless.
+According to Sony, LDAC allows approximately three times more data to be streamed over Bluetooth because of its use of more efficient coding and "optimised packetization" of the data.

 The tech isn't limited to Sony devices, though they are more likely to support it.
-Compatible devices include the Award-winning Sony WH-1000XM4 and XM5, the similarly Award-winning Sony WH-1000XM5, Fiio M11 Pro portable music player, Technics EAH-A800 over-ear headphones, iFi Zen One Signature DAC, and Sony HT-ST5000 soundbar.
+Compatible devices include the Award-winning Sony WH-1000XM5, Fiio M11 Pro portable music player, Technics EAH-A800 over-ear headphones, iFi Zen One Signature DAC and Sony HT-ST5000 soundbar.

 LHDC

 LHDC stands for Low Latency and High Definition Audio Codec (we know, the initialism doesn't really work, but LLHDAC doesn't exactly roll off the tongue).
-LHDC was created by Savitech as an alternative to LDAC, and delivers 24-bit/192KHz audio quality over Bluetooth at up to 1000kbps.
-That's similar to LDAC, but LHDC actually performs better in terms of lowlatency audio.
-It's being marketed as "the next generation standard for high quality Bluetooth", and has been around for a while – the first smartphone to support it was the Huawei mate 10 from 2017.
+LHDC was created by Savitech as an alternative to LDAC and handles 24-bit/192KHz audio quality at a bitrate up to 1000kbps.
+That's similar to LDAC, but LHDC actually performs better in terms of low-latency audio.
+While it was marketed as a "next generation standard for high-quality Bluetooth" and has been around for a while (the first smartphone to support it was the Huawei Mate 10 from 2017), its device support is a bit niche as it stands.

 LC3

-LC3 (Low Complexity Communications Codec) was introduced in 2020 as part of Bluetooth Special Interest Group's LE (Low Energy) Audio standard, and is set to represent the next generation of Bluetooth audio technology.
-It's mostly about improving transmission efficiency and so promises low bitrates for easier transmission while retaining 'decent' sound quality: 32-bit/48kHz audio is supported, at a 345kbps bitrate.
+One to keep an eye on, LC3 (Low Complexity Communications Codec) was introduced in 2020 as part of Bluetooth SIG's LE (Low Energy) Audio standard and is set to represent the next generation of Bluetooth audio technology.
+It's mostly about improving transmission efficiency and promises low bitrates for easier transmission while retaining 'decent' sound quality: 32-bit/48kHz audio is supported, at a 345kbps bitrate.
 Because it is more power efficient, LC3-supporting headphones should be able to boast better battery lives.

-The first generation of devices that support LC3 has launched.
-But because both the source device and what you listen through will need to support LC3, it's a way off being a mainstream proposition.
+The first wave of LC3-supporting devices has launched, but because both the source device and what you listen through need to support LC3, it's still a way off being a mainstream proposition.

 Swipe to scroll horizontally